remeniuk/sbt-netbeans-plugin/README.md

         [info]
         [info] Total time: 0 s, completed Apr 20, 2011 11:27:13 PM

-Now you can open your SBT project in Netbeans.
+*Now you can open your SBT project in Netbeans!*

 In order to remove Netbeans artifacts from the project folder, you may use `netbeans-remove-profile` task: